7 Sustainable Electric Toothbrush Brands For A (More) Eco-Friendly Buzz

-Nearly all of the brands on our list donate products and/or profit to charitable organizations, making us grin a little wider.
+Nearly all brands on our list donate products and/or profit to charitable organizations, making us grin a little wider.

 Properly disposing of electronics is important if we’re going to tackle the increasing amount of e-waste.

-And if your toothbrush is still working but no longer needed, consider selling or giving it away.
+If your toothbrush is still working, consider selling or giving it away.

-If repair and re-sell options are exhausted and it’s definitely time to recycle:
+Once repair and re-sell options are exhausted, it’s time to recycle:

-2. Check for local recycling options via programs like Terracycle.
-You might have a drop-off point in your local area (or you can start your own one and raise money via the program for schools or charities).
+- Check for local recycling options.
+You might have a local drop-off point (or you can start your own and raise money for schools or charities).

-Terracycle also has free, company-sponsored postage options for collecting and sending in electric toothbrush heads and other oral care products.
+- TerraCycle has free, company-sponsored postage options for sending in bases and handles.

-3. Visit your local recycling center to see if they have an electronics recycling bin.
-Some of the bigger electronic stores also have bins you can use.
+- Visit your local recycling center to see if they have a recycling bin to dispose of electronics.
+Some electronic stores also have bins you can use.

-Hands down, a zero waste toothbrush which is compostable or biodegradable is a better deal for the planet.
+A plastic-free manual toothbrush that is compostable or biodegradable is hands-down a better deal for the planet.

-If you’re looking to buy, second hand or refurbished models on platforms like e-bay or facebook marketplace are a good start.
-One that’s compatible with biodegradable bamboo electric toothbrush heads would be even better.
+If you’re looking to buy, second-hand or refurbished models on platforms like eBay or Facebook Marketplace are a good start.
+Maybe one that’s compatible with biodegradable bamboo toothbrush heads is better still.

-And if you’re buying new, consider sustainable and ethical electric toothbrush brands who are making conscious efforts to reduce their products’ environmental impact.
+If you’re buying new, consider brands that are making conscious efforts to reduce their products’ environmental impact.